json-schema-everywhere/json-schema-everywhere.github.io/README.md

-# Polyglot Schema
+# JSON Schema Everywhere

-Home of polyglot-schema.github.io, a website dedicated to tracking and encouraging the use of JSON Schema with other formats.
+Home of json-schema-everywhere.github.io, a website dedicated to tracking and encouraging the use of JSON Schema with other data formats.

 # Contributing